Committee of Union and Progress: 1909–1911

 Talât Pasha, leader of the CUP and the Three Pashas triumvirate.
 By 1917, he was both Grand Vizier and Interior Minister.

-In its 1909 congress in Salonica, the Committee of Union and Progress was formally transformed from a conspiracy group into a mass politics organisation.
-A separate parliamentary group from the committee was created, known as the Union and Progress Party (إتحاد و ترقى فرقه سی), whose membership was open to the public.
-Though officially unrelated to the CUP, it was very much an instrument of the Central Committee, and the two organisations merged in 1913.
-Also at the congress Pan-Turkism was introduced in its party program for an eventual union with the other Turkic populations in the world.
-The committee pledged to discontinue komitecilik characteristics such as initiation ceremonies and other conspiratorial practices and vowed to be more transparent with the public.
-However, neither the pledge for more transparency nor the pledge to discontinue initiation ceremonies were fully achieved.
-The committee continued to influence politics in the backrooms and through the occasional assassination (see Ahmet Samim), inviting criticism from many politicians that the committee was opaque and authoritarian rather than a force of democracy.
-By the end of 1909, Union and Progress was both an organisation and a party with 850,000 members and 360 branches spread across the country.
+In its 1909 congress in Salonica, the Committee of Union and Progress formally established itself as a political party.
+The committee pledged to increase transparency with the public by discontinuing initiation ceremonies and other conspiratorial practices, though neither were ever achieved.
+The committee continued to influence politics in the backrooms and through the occasional assassination (see Ahmet Samim), inviting criticism that the committee was opaque and authoritarian rather than a force of democracy.
+Mustafa Kemal delivered a speech criticizing the politicization of the officer corps, resulting in him being ostracized by CUP.
+Pan-Turkism was introduced in its party program for an eventual union with the other Turkic populations in the world.
+By the end of 1909, Union and Progress was both a committee and a party with 850,000 members and 360 branches spread across the country.
 In 1910 Ahmed Rıza nominated the CUP for a Nobel Peace Prize "...for its advocacy to bring peace in the Ottoman Empire."